entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Mory, A. J., & Backhouse, J. (1997).
 Permian stratigraphy and palynology of the Carnarvon Basin, Western Australia.
 Western Australia Geological Survey Report 51, 46 pp.
 Archbold, N. W., & Thomas, G. A. (1985).
 Permian Spiriferellinae (Brachiopoda) from Western Australia.
 Alcheringa, 9(1), 35–48.

+Karpinsky, A. P. (1916).
+On a new species of Helicoprion (Helicoprion clerci, n. sp.).
+Bulletin de l’Académie Impériale des Sciences de Saint Pétersbourg, 6th Series, 10(9), 701–708.
+Naugolnykh, S. V. (2018).
+Artinskian (Early Permian) sea basin and its biota (Krasnoufimsk, Cis‑Urals).
+Stratigraphy and Geological Correlation, 26(7), 734–754. https://doi.org/10.1134/S0869593818070080

+Mironenko, A. A. (2022).
+Lower and upper jaws of the Early Permian goniatitid from the Divjinskian Formation (Artinskian Stage, Cisuralian, Lower Permian).
+Lethaia, 55(4), — pages.
+(Exact page numbers not available from the accessible source).